 The reason for undertaking a Source Water Protection Plan is the need to proactively manage the critical water resource in the Wapiti Watershed.
 Both human health and ecosystem health fall within the scope of source water (Dunn et al., 2014) and we examined this throughout the Alberta portion of the Wapiti Watershed (Figure 1.
 Map of the Alberta portion of the Wapiti Watershed).
-Land use in the watershed influences the hydrology of the rivers that they supply including the quantity and quality of the water as well as the pattern of the flows.
+Land use in the watershed influences the hydrology of the rivers that they supply including the quantity and quality of the water as well as the timing of the flows.
 This Source Water Protection Plan has as its vision, a Wapiti Watershed where proactive watershed management ensures a stable and reliable water resource for the many uses of water in the Wapiti Watershed.

 Identified hazards constitute a list of potential events that could negatively impact source water in the Wapiti Watershed.
-These potential events were identified as existing within the Wapiti Watershed and the presence of a pathway by which the hazard impacts source water.
+These potential events were identified as existing within the Wapiti Watershed, for example diamond mining is not identified because it does not occur within the Wapiti Watershed, and the presence of a pathway by which the hazard impacts source water.
 Potential hazards to source water in the Wapiti Watershed were identified and then assessed for risk.
 All hazards were assessed for risk based on the likelihood of a given hazard occurring AND water being negatively affected.

 For each identified hazard where a risk assessment could be completed, recommended management actions were identified.
 Many of the identified management actions involve education to promote awareness and understanding as well as motivate desired behaviours.
 Although the risk of individual activities may not appear to be all that great, it is critical to place this within the context of an ever-increasingly developed watershed with a broad range of stressors; namely the context of cumulative effects.
-The primary recommendation is for the Government of Alberta, ideally in conjunction with the Government of British Columbia, to become the lead organization for the implementation of cumulative effects management in the Wapiti Watershed (Sheelanere et al., 2013).
+The recommendation here is for the Government of Alberta, ideally in conjunction with the Government of British Columbia, to become the lead organization for the implementation of cumulative effects management in the Wapiti Watershed (Sheelanere et al., 2013).